By Sorsa Editorial

 print(f"Follows: {follows}")

-You can identify users by username, user ID, or profile URL -- whichever is more convenient for your workflow.
-Full parameter details are in the API reference.
+You can pass a username, a numeric user ID, or a full profile URL, whichever your data already holds.
+Full parameter details live in the endpoint reference.

-A common follow-up question: how do I check if two accounts follow each other?
+How to check if two accounts follow each other

 def check_mutual_follow(user_a: str, user_b: str) -> dict: